 Instead of pushing the failing lungs to work harder, X-COR directly reconditions blood to allow the lungs to recover.

-X-COR Therapeutics is a Boston based medical device company creating the first commercially available CO2 removal device that uses ultra-low-blood flows for a cheaper, safer, and more accessible treatment for acute respiratory failure.
-X-COR was the runner-up in the 2018 Harvard President’s Innovation Challenge with the ACORN device, a novel consumable hybrid cartridge that removes CO2 from patients’ blood with less invasive procedures than high-flow alternatives.
-X-COR is part of the 2018 MedTech Innovator and MassChallenge cohorts.
+X-COR Therapeutics is a Baltimore based medical device company creating the first commercially available CO2 removal device that uses ultra-low-blood flows for a cheaper, safer, and more accessible treatment for acute respiratory failure.
+X-COR was a winner in the 2019 Harvard Business School New Venture Competition and the 2018 Harvard President’s Innovation Challenge with its device, a novel consumable hybrid cartridge that removes CO2 from patients’ blood with less invasive procedures than high-flow alternatives.
+X-COR was a part of the 2018 MedTech Innovator and MassChallenge cohorts.

-The ACORN is a patent-pending medical device that allows physicians to remove excess CO2 from patients who are in symptomatic lung failure.
-ACORN is compatible with existing medical device infrastructure for ease of use and deployment.
-Unlike other technologies to treat lung failure, ACORN uses a hybrid approach that allows patients’ blood to be drawn at <300 ml/min flows through small catheters that can be placed by nursing staff.
-This therapy is more affordable, safer, and more accessible than existing comparable extracorporeal devices that often require >3 L/min flows and highly specialized physicians.
+X-COR’s core technology is a patent-pending medical device that allows physicians to remove excess CO2 from patients who are in symptomatic lung failure and its accompanying control algorithm that is based on machine-learning techniques.
+The system is compatible with existing medical device infrastructure for ease of use, wide-spread adoption, and rapid deployment.
+Unlike other technologies to treat lung failure, X-COR uses a hybrid approach that allows patients’ blood to be drawn at <300 ml/min flows through small catheters that can be placed by nursing staff with existing protocols.
+This therapy is more affordable, safer, and more accessible than existing comparable extracorporeal devices that often require >1 L/min flows and highly specialized physician interventions.